utahnlp/.github/profile/README.md

 ## Hi there 👋

-Visit the website of the Utah NLP group for more information: https://nlp.cs.utah.edu
+We are the UtahNLP group.
+Visit [our website](https://nlp.cs.utah.edu) more information about us.

 <!--